SAP-archive/teched2021-ANA160/exercises/ex2/Projection_Calculatedcolumn_and_Deployment.md

 ![](Images/Projection_Calculatedcolumn_and_Deployment/image22.png)

-32. Now you can "Deploy" the new Data Model.
+32. Now you can "Deploy" the Data Model.

 33. Click "Deploy".